Special Purpose Entities (SPE)

 - The main benefit – aside from the joy of knowing you are supporting students to receive a Christ-Centered education –is that you could receive a very significant tax reduction on both your federal and state returns.
 See the scenario below.

 - So long as the program continues, investors should be able to continue receiving this tax credit for as long as they want to continue in the SPE.
-In their second year, participants are able to sign up again for another two years, an opportunity which we expect will continue.
+Each SPE that we partner with gives priority to investors from the previous year.

 Joe Taxpayer estimated his PA tax liability for 2022 to be $10,000.
 He signs the joinder agreement to join the SPE and sends a check for $10k to the SPE before December 31.
 He will receive a $9k tax credit for his PA taxes and a $1,000 reduction in his federal taxable income for 2022.